Ecohydraulics/flusstools-docs/docs/index.rst

 .. admonition:: How to cite FlussTools

-    If our codes helped you to accomplish your work, we won't ask you for a coffee, but we to cite and spread the utility of our code - Thank you!
+    If our codes helped you to accomplish your work, we won't ask you for a coffee, but to cite and spread the utility of our code - Thank you!

     .. code::